czarifis/BlogPosts/Launching a headless VM from the terminal using VirtualBox.md

 If you want to run a headless VM using VirtualBox's GUI press shift and click on the start button after having selected the VM you want to launch.
 It might come in handy at some point...

+To power off the VM using the terminal do:

+	VBoxManage controlvm UbuntuVM poweroff

+It is suggested to not power off the VM this way.
+Instead log in to the VM and shut it down.

 That's all folks!